cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-instance.md

 ### 2. Active Training Runs
 Lists active training runs.
 Runs are either in the running state or finished state (trainee completed all levels).
 All active training runs have assigned sandboxes from the pool.
 The instructor is able to delete the assigned sandbox from OpenStack by clicking :material-delete:{: .red .icon}.
 Be careful when deleting the sandbox from a training run in the running state.
 The trainee will not be able to complete the remaining levels.
 Those training runs should be archived after that, so trainees could not resume training run.

-Click the archive button :material-package-down:{: .icon .blue } to change the state of a training run to archived, reference to sandbox is removed and the training run is displayed among archived training runs.
+Click the archive button :material-package-down:{: .icon .blue } to change the state of a training run to archived, the reference to sandbox is removed and the training run is displayed among archived training runs.

 ### 3. Archived Training Runs
 Lists training runs whose references to sandboxes in OpenStack were removed and their state has been changed to archived.